-The Municipal Securities Rulemaking Board (MSRB) Board of Directors consists of 15 members for fiscal year 2022, who are knowledgeable of matters related to the municipal securities markets.
+The Municipal Securities Rulemaking Board (MSRB) Board of Directors consists of 15 members, who are knowledgeable of matters related to the municipal securities markets.
 These members include eight representatives of the public and seven representatives of regulated entities in the municipal securities market.
 Members of the Board of Directors meet throughout the year to make policy decisions, authorize rulemaking, enhance market transparency systems and oversee operations.
 A professional staff manages the MSRB’s day-to-day operations under direction of the Board of Directors.

 Board of Directors Composition